qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson5.md

 ## Let's try it out

-Let's try reading the manual for a command we are already familiar with, this is a great way to learn about the extended capabilities of command line tools.
+Let's try reading the manual for a command we are already familiar with.
+This is a great way to learn about the extended capabilities of command line tools.

 Try: